 Prof. Dr. Jan Steckel heads the working group "Climate Policy and Development" at the Potsdam Institute for Climate Impact Research (PIK).
-He is also a professor for climate and development economics at Brandenburg's Technical University in Cottbus.
+He is also a professor for the political economy of climate policy at the Technical University of Munich.
 Jan is author of multiple academic and non academic publications focusing on climate policy and economics, inter alia on the political economy of energy transitions, distributional effects of carbon pricing policies or acceptabiltiy of climate policy.
 He has contributed to various IPCC reports and led a chapter on the international coal phase out in UNEP's Emissions Gap Report 2017.
 Jan has advised governments and international organizations, such as IMF or World Bank, and NGOs.
 Jan co-leads the Climate Policy for Development Initiative hosted by EfD.

 Contact